CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/05-create-emp-salary-hist.md

         two related tables.
       - Check constraint to make sure salary > 1000

-Now that we have created all the tables, let's now undertand how all hte constraints work by inserting data in tables.
+Now that we have created all the tables, let's now undertand how all constraints work by inserting data in tables.

 Let' move forward.